tREEs-Repos/CyberWM-Dark/README.md

 ### APPROACH 2: INSTALLING INDIVIDUAL THEMES
 Installing individual themes is more complicated but offers you more control over what files appear on your system.

-To do this we use a combination of Gits 'sparse-checkout' feature combined with `git clone`.
+To do this we use a combination of Gits 'sparse-checkout' feature combined with the `git` tool.

 In this example we are installing themes to the most common directory: `/usr/share/themes`